How to Start a Stock Brokerage Firm

 One big advantage is that building a platform will guarantee you a solution that meets your brokerage’s exact workflow and user interface needs.

-The biggest disadvantage, however, is the sheer amount of resources required to build the trading platform, both in terms of time and money.
+The biggest disadvantage, however, is the sheer number of resources required to build a trading platform from scratch, both in terms of time and money.

 Buying a platform

 The second option is to buy an existing platform provided by software vendors.
-Buying or licensing a platform can be a much cheaper and easier option to implement, and it could still allow you to deliver a unique offering to your clients.
+Buying or licensing a platform can be a much cheaper and easier option to implement, and it will also allow you to deliver a unique offering to your clients.

 One advantage of buying a platform is that it enables brokers to benefit from market-tested software.
 This, in turn, cuts down your solution’s development cycle and time-to-market.